ganrmit/fullstackopen2020/README.md

 - **[Part 3 Phonebook](https://salty-forest-19169.herokuapp.com/) on Heroku**

 My solutions to the [Full Stack Open](https://fullstackopen.com/en/) course at the University of Helsinki.
 Accompanied by notes for things I found surprising or useful to remember.
-This is not always the cleanest code and was made for my own learning.
+This is not always the cleanest code and was made for my own learning. **Projects are labelled after the chapter they were started (not when finished)**

 ## 1. Introduction to React
 - [NVM](https://github.com/nvm-sh/nvm) Node version Manager, useful for getting specific versions of node and npm.